-- the observation/presence of the larger macro-flocs is underestimated by the mechanical Piranha settling tube, as the fragile flocs may have been broken upon or during sampling/observation (bias towards smaller sizes); - the observation/presence of the individual particles and micro-flocs (< 30 $\mu$ m) is severely underestimated by the LABSFLOC-2-video camera instrument (bias towards larger sizes); sizes smaller than about 30 $\mu$ m are less frequently measured, see Table 3.3.4.
+- the observation/presence of the larger macro-flocs is underestimated by the mechanical PIRANHA settling tube, as the fragile flocs may have been broken upon or during sampling/observation (bias towards smaller sizes); - the observation/presence of the individual particles and micro-flocs (< 30 μm) is underestimated by the LABSFLOC2-video camera instrument (bias towards larger sizes); sizes smaller than about 30 μm are less frequently measured, see Table 3.3.4.

-It is concluded that the LABSFLOC-2-instrument may substantially underestimate the fine silt and clay fraction < 30 $\mu$ m.
+It is concluded that the LABSFLOC2-instrument may substantially underestimate the fine silt and clay fraction < 30 μ m.
 This fraction generally is relatively high in conditions with relatively low concentrations < 500 mg/l when flocculation processes are not so strong.
-Consequently, the median settling velocity of the LABSFLOC-2-instrument for low concentration conditions may be systematically on the high side (values >1 mm/s).
+Consequently, the median settling velocity of the LABSFLOC2-instrument for low concentration conditions may be systematically on the high side (values >1 mm/s).
+However, as the average (mass-weighted) settling velocity is much more affected by the larger flocs, these smaller flocs have only a small effect on the overall settling velocity.

-More research on this is highly recommended.
+More research on this topic is highly recommended.
 For future field measurements, it is proposed to use a Laser-Diffraction (LD) instrument for determination of the volume fraction of micro- and macro-flocs of small subsamples taken from field samples (from P-tube, or Van Dorn-tube).
-The floc distributions of the LD-method can be compared to those of the LABSFLOC-2-method.
+The floc distributions of the LD-method can be compared to those of the LABSFLOC2-method.
 This requires the setup of a field laboratory close to the field sampling site.

-Figure 3.3.8 Settling velocity distributions of samples measured by Piranha- and LABSFLOC-2-instruments
+Figure 3.3.8 Settling velocity distributions of samples measured by PIRANHA- and LABSFLOC2instruments (subsample of LABSFLOC2 is from same PIRANHA-sample)